Chevrotain/chevrotain/docs/tutorial/step2_parsing.md

 #### How can the Parser be debugged?
 The grammar rules above do not only define the grammar, they are also the code that will be run during parsing.
-This means that debugging the parser **simply means adding a break point in the grammar**.
-There **do not** exist two different representations for for the grammar and the runnable implementation (for example grammar file vs generated code in the case of parser generators).
+This means that you can debug the parser **simply by adding a break point in the grammar**.

+There **do not** exist two different representations for the grammar and the runnable implementation (for example, grammar file vs generated code in the case of parser generators).
+Again, please note that Chevrotain is **NOT** a parser generator.

+The reasoning behind this decision is [explained here[(https://www.bountysource.com/issues/38668050-chevrotain-as-the-generated-code-from-peg).

 #### But how does it work? (skip if you don't care :) )
 The code above will be executed as is.
 Yet we have not implemented a lookahead function to